RuanEmanuell/challenge_coorlab/RESULT.md

 I started by creating the login screen, as it was mentioned in the proposed story, but there is no user authentication or similar features.
 When clicking the button on both the registration and login screens, you are directly redirected to the main screen.

 On the main screen, upon entering it, a function is executed to fetch data from the API, returning all trip data.
 Since there were trips with identical destinations, duplicate names appeared in the interface, so there is a function to filter these names and show only one of each type.
 With the option and selected date, the user can proceed, and then when clicking the search button, a function is executed to filter among the trips the one with the destination the user searched for.
 As the idea is to show one option that is faster and more comfortable and another that is more economical, the first is filtered based on the shortest trip duration, based on the price of the comfortable level ticket, while the other is filtered by price based on the cheapest option (which usually also has a longer duration).
 There is also a clear button that resets the values necessary to their initial states.

-I also created a custom button component, as it was used on all 3 screens.

 ![vue_html](https://github.com/RuanEmanuell/devblog/assets/113607857/736180d1-ebe8-4c02-b76e-5dfd2218a334)